MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 Cloud Witness always uses **Blob** as the storage type.
 Azure uses **.core.windows.net** as the Endpoint.
 When configuring Cloud Witness, it is possible that you configure it with a different endpoint as per your scenario (for example the Microsoft Azure datacenter in China has a different endpoint).

 > [!NOTE]
-> The endpoint URL is generated automatically by Cloud Witness resource and there is no extra step of configuration necessary for the URL.
-You also need to ensure that the endpoint is whitelisted along with port 443 in order to connect to Azure Storage.
+> The endpoint URL is generated automatically by the Cloud Witness resource.
+Make sure that port 443 is open in your firewalls and that `*.core.windows.net` is included in any firewall allow lists you're using between the cluster and Azure Storage.

 #### To view and copy endpoint URL links